IngeborgArdoe/training/discovery/finalization.md

 ### Analysis

 #### Settings
-Go to the settings pane on the right side of the analysis editor.
+The settings pane is located on the right side of an analysis in edit-mode.
 Here you can adjust and set default appearances of the analysis.

-- Create a theme and apply it to your analysis.
+** Initial Selection**
+- In the first analysis with selections-tile, set an initial selection.
+Chose a an initial selection where there also is a selection in the dropdown tile, i.e. Weekend.
+- Save and preview.
+- Notice that the dropdown selection for weekday is defined as the initial selection when opening the analysis.

+** Themes**
+- In Genus Desktop, open **Discovery** and click on **Themes** under **Analysis**.
+- Create a new theme.
+Either make your own theme, or choose one of the predefined themes **Light**, **Superlight** or **Dark**
-- Set an initial selection on one of the analysis
+- Open one of the previous analysis in edit-mode.
+Under **Settings** there is an option for Theme, pick the theme you have made.
+- Save and preview.

 #### Bookmarks